ChosunOne/witness/extension.md

 ### Economics

 Intermediate Arbitration is a very expensive step, because it will compromise the privacy of each Controller address, and also of all the destination addresses created in the past with the same Controller.
-Therefore, second security deposit must be sufficiantly high to compensate for that.
+Therefore, second security deposit must be sufficiently high to compensate for that.

-Consider the following scenario: somebody fails to publish his encrypted `ctrl`, then complians and triggers the Intermediate Arbitration, in order to compromise the privacy of the participants.
+Consider the following scenario: somebody fails to publish his encrypted `ctrl`, then complains and triggers the Intermediate Arbitration, in order to compromise the privacy of the participants.
 In order to compensate for the privacy loss, the Ether funds attached to the initial transaction must include two security deposits.
 One -- to compensate for the privacy loss in case of Intermediate Arbitration, second -- to cover the costs of the Final Arbitration.
 After successful completion of the Control Transfer, the first security deposit will be returned back to the corresponding `src` (same as with `ctrl` deposit).
 It could be then reused in the future.

 ### Usage

-Once Control Transfer has been done, and security deposits had been returned, it is possible to tranfer unlimited amount of Ether from `dest` to `ctrl`, without even bothering with `dest`.
-It could be done in several cycles, or one go.
-What's important -- now the tranfer becomes trusless and riskless.
+Once Control Transfer has been done, and security deposits had been returned, it is possible to transfer unlimited amount of Ether from `dest` to `ctrl`, without even bothering with `dest`.
+It could be done in several cycles, or in one go.
+What's important -- now the transfer becomes trustless and riskless.
 Why using the `dest` at all?
-Well, once sufficiant funds have been transferred to `ctrl`, there might be a need to split one anonymous account into multiple unrelated accounts (to be used further for multiple voting sessions).
+Well, once sufficient funds have been transferred to `ctrl`, there might be a need to split one anonymous account into multiple unrelated accounts (to be used further for multiple voting sessions).
 It is trivial to change this algorithm, so that one `src` and one `ctrl` will produce multiple `dest` accounts in one cycle.
 The resulting anonymous accounts might be in turn pumped with funds, then split again, and so on ad infinitum.

 To insure privacy, `ctrl` must be destroyed before the first usage of `dest`, and definitely after every single Arbitration.
 If everyone will follow this tactics, no malicious entity will ever try to trigger Arbitration, because it will reveal no information whatsoever, while being very expensive.